Advertising: Late 19th century: Modern Advertising

 Becoming the company's brand manager in 1865, listed as the first of its kind by the Guinness Book of Records, Barratt introduced many of the crucial ideas that lie behind successful advertising, and these were widely circulated in his day.
-He constantly stressed the importance of a strong and exclusive brand image for Pears and of emphasizing the product's availability through saturation campaigns.
-He also understood the importance of constantly reevaluating the market for changing tastes and mores, stating in 1907 that "tastes change, fashions change, and the advertiser has to change with them.
+He stressed the importance of a strong and exclusive brand image for Pears and of emphasizing the product's availability through saturation campaigns.
+He also understood the importance of constantly reevaluating the market for changing tastes, stating in 1907 that "tastes change, fashions change, and the advertiser has to change with them.
 An idea that was effective a generation ago would fall flat, stale, and unprofitable if presented to the public today.
 Not that the idea of today is always better than the older idea, but it is different – it hits the present taste."